jkielpinski/jkielpinski.github.io/posts/predicting-system-dot-random.md

 }
 ~~~

-From here we can advance the state 3 times to catch up with the RNG state.
+Note that we have four random numbers from the RNG, so as far as the original RNG is concerned, n = 4 (e.g. it has updated the state variables four times as it generated the four random numbers).
+But we have determined the state variables for n = 1.
+So we also need to advance the state three times to catch up our state variables with the RNG state by running the original algorithm three times.
 Then we can just copy over the logic from `System.Random` internals to generate new random numbers that should match the next outputs of the `System.Random` instance whose state we determined, predicting the next values.

 Just one obstacle...

 ## External outputs

 `System.Random` *internally* uses `ulong`.
-But *external* output is `int`, `byte[]`, `double`, `long`, `float` -- *not* `ulong`.
-So how can we take one of these external outputs, convert it to an internal output (`ulong`), and then calculate the state?
+But *external* output (returned to the callers who invoke one of the [public methods](https://learn.microsoft.com/en-us/dotnet/api/system.random?view=net-9.0#methods)) is `int`, `byte[]`, `double`, `long`, `float` -- not `ulong`.
+If we're predicting random numbers, we will only be able to see these external outputs.
+So how can we take external outputs and convert it to an internal output (`ulong`) so we can calculate the state using the above method?

 ### Random.NextBytes()

 The simplest case is for `byte[]` output.
-Just take the first four `ulong`s worth of bytes (32 bytes), parse each one as a `ulong`, and use that as the input.
-Then increment the RNG for any additional data in there, to catch up the state.
+Internally, `Random.NextBytes()` just generates a bunch of `ulong`s and packs them into an array, so we *do* actually have access to the internal `ulong` outputs in this case.
+We can just take the first four `ulong`s worth of bytes (32 bytes) from the array returned by `Random.NextBytes()`, parse each one as a `ulong`, and use that as the random outputs to calculate the state.
+Then we have to increment the RNG for any additional data in there, to catch up the state.
 E.g.

 ~~~csharp
 randombytes = [